 Humanity is a voyeur species, hooked on seeing the sights, hearing the stories.
 In fact, living things of all kinds observe according to their specific sensory endowment: If it lives, it needs food.
 If it eats, it has enemies and can be eaten.

 Curiosity in humanity takes things further.
-It drives a preoccupation with pleasure from perception.
-Sought after in society as a key part of living, the wide world of seeing, sense making and sensation has been deliberately sophisticated in culture.
+In leisure it drives a preoccupation with pleasure from perception.
+Sought after in society as a key part of living, the wide world of seeing, sense making and sensation has been deliberately embedded in culture.

 Entertainment starts with the senses, learning grows from using them, science depends on their effectiveness.
 The first step in every act of discovery is after all the dedicated observation and skilful recording for repetitions of secondary viewing.

-That is why everyone staring into a flower may learn something or make a discovery (Smith, et al, 1998; Vlok and Schutte-Vlok, 2010; iSpot).
+That is why so many that stare into a flower may learn something or make a discovery.
+What is seen goes with what questions are formed in the mind (Smith, et al, 1998; Vlok and Schutte-Vlok, 2010; iSpot).